Rostam's Seven Labours

-The Seven Labors of Rustam (هفت خان رستم) were a series of acts carried out by the greatest of the Iranian heroes, Rostam, The story was retold by Ferdowsi in his epic poem, Shahnameh.
+The Seven Tales of Rustam (هفت خان رستم) were a series of acts carried out by the greatest of the Iranian heroes, Rostam.
+The story was retold by Ferdowsi in his epic poem, the Shahnameh.
 The Seven Labours were seven difficult tasks undertaken by Rostam, accompanied, in most instances, only by his faithful and sagacious steed Rakhsh, although in two labours he was accompanied also by the champion, Olad.

 The Haftkhān

 According to the traditional narrative, the story starts when Kay Kāvus's expedition to Mazandaran fails, and his army is captured by the Divs.
 Rostam undertakes to liberate it, and achieves his goal by performing the labours.
 The traditional order of the seven is as follows: